Lillian Faderman: Early life

-Faderman was raised by her mother, Mary, and her aunt, Rae.
+Faderman was born in the Bronx.
+She was raised by her mother, Mary, and her aunt, Ray.
 In 1914, her mother emigrated from a shtetl in Latvia to New York City, planning eventually to send for the rest of the family.
-Her aunt Rae came in 1923, but the rest of the family was killed during Hitler's extermination of European Jews, and Mary blamed herself for not being able to rescue them.
+Her aunt Ray came in 1923, but the rest of the family was killed during Hitler's extermination of European Jews, and Mary blamed herself for not being able to rescue them.
 Her guilt contributed to a serious mental illness that would profoundly affect her daughter.

-Mary and Rae, Faderman's mother and aunt, worked in the garment industry for very little money.
+Mary and Ray, Faderman's mother and aunt, worked in the garment industry for very little money.
 Lillian was her mother's third pregnancy; her mother (unmarried) aborted the first two pregnancies at Lillian's biological father's request, but insisted on bearing and raising the third.
 Mary married when Lillian was a teenager and died in 1979, continuing to have a profound influence on her daughter's life.

 Using pseudonyms such as Gigi Frost, Faderman did nude modeling and made softcore nude film loops which paid for her education.
 She gave her experience in the softcore porn industry in her memoir book Naked in the Promised Land.

 Education

-Faderman studied first at the University of California, Berkeley, and later at UCLA.
+Faderman received her BA from University of California, Berkeley and her PhD from University of California, Los Angeles.